rust-lang/book/second-edition/src/ch12-05-working-with-environment-variables.md

 Note that we’ve edited the old test’s `contents` too.
-We’ve added a new line with the text `"Duct tape."` using a capital D that shouldn’t match the query “duct” when we’re searching in a case-sensitive manner.
+We’ve added a new line with the text `"Duct tape."` using a capital D that shouldn’t match the query `"duct"` when we’re searching in a case-sensitive manner.
 Changing the old test in this way helps ensure that we don’t accidentally break the case-sensitive search functionality that we’ve already implemented.
 This test should pass now and should continue to pass as we work on the case-insensitive search.